 We know the problems associated with Internal Audits and Supplier Audits.
 Most Quality Managers wear at least three hats, and three is normal, but some of you are ambitious and aim for four or five.
-Its hard to find time to step away and audit, much less train some folks to act as internal auditors.
-Let us not forget you’re not allowed to audit your own work, so that means at least 1/3 the company is off limits for you to audit.
+Its hard to find time to step away and audit, much less train others to act as internal auditors.
+Let us not forget-you’re not allowed to audit your own work, so that means at least 1/3 the company is off limits for you to audit.
 We’ve been there, done that.
 We want to provide you with a comprehensive audit, utilizing yourself, and trained internal staff as well to get the job done.

 Benefits of Outsourcing Your Internal Audit to Texas Quality Assurance

 The practice of outsourcing some or all of the internal audit function to an independent organization affords an organization numerous benefits over maintaining an employee-only internal audit function.
 Some of these benefits include:

 - Objectivity – no more worrying about “not auditing your own work”

 - Knowledge – it’s our full time job to know the standards and how to help you work within them